The Joy of Splitboarding - Women's Splitboarding Progression Series

 By the end of the series, participants will:

-- Feel comfortable and efficient with their splitboard gear.
+- Feel more comfortable and efficient with splitboard gear.

 - Develop avalanche awareness and practical rescue skills.

-- Ride with more confidence in all types of snow and terrain.
+- Ride with more confidence in variable snow and terrain.

-- Gain experience on mentored tours and apply learning in a self-led group tour.
+- Gain experience on mentored tours and apply learning in a group-planned tour.

 - Connect with a supportive community of female-identifying riders and mentors.

-Community & Mentorship: Connect with like-minded female-identifying riders and build lasting friendships and supportive partnerships in the backcountry.
+- Community & Mentorship: Connect with like-minded female-identifying riders.

 Best For